FusionAuth/fusionauth-site/README.md

 If you are modifying the doc search and want to use a different Algolia index for testing, update the settings in `_config.yml`.
 To manually refresh the document search index, use this command: `ALGOLIA_API_KEY='<admin api key>' bundle exec jekyll algolia`

+If you want to clean your Jekyll install, run `bundle exec jekyll clean`.

 If you are making changes to CSS in `fusionauth-style`, do the following:

 * clone that repo, make changes there on a branch